An Offline Metric for the Debiasedness of Click Models: Towards healthy benchmarks: A metric to quantify debiasedness

+In this work, we study how a candidate scoring function $\tilde{r} : d \mapsto \mathbb{R}$ relates to the true relevance scores.
+In particular, we look at the distribution of scores across documents by introducing the notion of debiasedness of a scoring function $\tilde{r}$.
+To do so, we first define the random variables $R$, $R_l$ and $\tilde{R}$ which map a document $d \sim \mathcal{P}(d)$ to their corresponding relevance scores $r(d)$, $r_l(d)$ and $\tilde{r}(d)$.

-\begin{definition} A set of scores $\tilde{r}$ is \emph{debiased w.r.t.\ the logging policy} if its corresponding random variable $\tilde{R}$ is independent of the relevance of the logging policy $R_l$, conditioned on the true relevance~$R$:
+\begin{definition} A scoring function $\tilde{r}$ is \emph{debiased w.r.t.\ the logging policy} if its corresponding random variable $\tilde{R}$ is independent of the relevance of the logging policy $R_l$, conditioned on the true relevance~$R$:

 \end{definition}